Brake Repair, Service, and Inspections in San Antonio, TX

 Brake System Components

-Several common signs indicate a need for brake service:
+Several common signs indicate a need for service:

 Dashboard Brake Light

-Your vehicle is equipped with a dashboard brake service/repair warning light to alert you to problems within the system such as low fluid or worn brake pads.
+Your vehicle is equipped with a dashboard brake service/repair warning light to alert you to problems within the system, such as low fluid or worn pads.
 Do not ignore this light!
-Having an inspection immediately upon noticing this light can prevent you from causing further damage, save you money, and possibly save your life!
-That being said, there are also circumstances when repair is required but the warning light does not come on, so it is best to follow the manufacturer recommended service/ inspection schedule.
+Having an inspection immediately upon noticing this light can prevent further damage, save you money, and possibly save your life.
+That being said, there are also circumstances when a repair is required, but the warning light does not come on, so it is best to follow the manufacturer’s recommended service/ inspection schedule.
 For more detail on this subject see our blog article on automotive maintenance and vehicle safety warning lights.

-A car’s dashboard brake light connects to both your emergency brake and your auto braking system.
-It automatically illuminates when the E brake is engaged.
+A car’s dashboard brake light is connected to both the emergency brake and the auto braking system.
+It automatically illuminates when the emergency brake is engaged.
 If it remains illuminated when the E brake is off, it indicates an issue.
-The most common issue is low brake fluid.
+The most common issue is low fluid.
 Low fluid is not caused by normal wear and tear, it doesn’t evaporate or get used up.
-This means that it is likely caused by a leak in the system (possibly in a hose, connection, or the reservoir).
+This means that it is likely caused by a leak in the system (possibly in a hose, connection, or reservoir).

 ABS Light

-Issues within the ABS (Antilock Braking System) may cause a warning light which is amber in color.
+Issues within the ABS (Anti-lock Braking System) may cause a warning light to illuminate, which is typically amber in color.
 Most modern vehicles are equipped with a separate ABS light.
-A red warning light could mean a system imbalance and indicates that your vehicle is in need of a brake check.
+A red warning light may indicate a system imbalance and suggest that your vehicle requires an inspection.

-Some vehicles are also equipped with a wear indicator which will trigger the light when the pads are worn down to a certain level and need to be replaced.
-If pads are extremely worn, the piston has to travel further to make contact, pulling additional brake fluid down with it.
+Some vehicles are also equipped with a wear indicator that triggers the light when the pads are worn down to a certain level and need to be replaced.
+If pads are extremely worn, the piston has to travel further to make contact, pulling additional fluid down with it.
 In this situation, the fluid level is low because it has a greater area to cover, not because fluid has leaked out leaving less in the system.

 Grinding

 A metallic grinding noise means that the pads need to be replaced immediately.
-Driving with worn through pads causes more damage to your vehicle, can turn a minor problem into a major one, and most importantly, endangers you and others.
-This is one of the most serious signs of a vehicle which desperately needs maintenance.
+Driving with worn-through pads causes more damage to your vehicle, can turn a minor problem into a major one, and, most importantly, endangers you and others.
+This is one of the most serious signs of a vehicle that desperately needs maintenance.

 Our Complete Brake Check Includes the Following Inspections: